Departamento-de-Engenharia-Informatica/lei-24-s2-1dm-g132/docs/sprintC/us029/01.requirements-engineering/Readme.md

-# US001 - Register skills that a collaborator may have
+# US029 - As a Collaborator, I want to record the completion of a task.

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-- As a HRM, I want to register skills that a collaborator may have
+As a Collaborator, I want to record the completion of a task.

 ### 1.2.
 Customer Specifications and Clarifications